material-motion/material-motion/starmap/specifications/streams/MotionAggregator.md

 ## Overview

-A `MotionAggregator` can subscribe to streams and emit aggregate events when the overall activity of all streams changes.
+A `MotionAggregator` can subscribe to streams and write their output to properties.
+All stream state changes will be collected in aggregate and reported as a single aggregate state value.

 ## MVP